ConanKeaveney/FeedbackForVPL/README.txt

+This was built with PHP, C++, Javascript, Docker, Apache2

 The normal moodle instance version contains all the necessary files to use all the new functionality mentioned in this project.
 Along with instructions to create a full Moodle instance, this directory has the modifications to the instance seperated with instructions on how to install them.
 This does not require your moodle instance to be dockerized.
 The docker version contains the necessary files to run a moodle instance in a docker container with a mariadb container.